Fires engulf Pakistan factories killing 314 workers

 On Wednesday, a provincial minister ordered an inspection of all factories and industrial plants in Sindh province within 48 hours.
 Karachi, home to 18 million people, is Sindh's capital.

-A preliminary provincial government report on the Lahore fire concluded that the closure of the emergency exits led to the deaths, and labour and safety regulations were not applied, government sources said.
+A preliminary provincial government report on the Lahore fire concluded that the closure of the emergency exits led to the deaths, and labor and safety regulations were not applied, government sources said.

 At a Karachi hospital, about 30 bodies burnt beyond recognition were lined up at a morgue.